-With Windows 10 April 2018 Update, Microsoft removed HomeGroup feature and introduced a new feature called Nearby Sharing.
-As per Microsoft “Nearby Sharing feature, allow users to transfer files over Wi-Fi (does not use your internet bandwidth) or Bluetooth (when devices are not connected to the same Wi-Fi network).
+With Windows 10 Update, Microsoft removed the HomeGroup feature and introduced a new feature called Nearby Sharing.
+As per Microsoft “Nearby Sharing feature, allows users to transfer files over Wi-Fi (does not use your internet bandwidth) or Bluetooth (when devices are not connected to the same Wi-Fi network).
 That means you can quickly share files between two Windows 10 devices without connecting them with an Ethernet cable.
-Overall We have a good experience with this feature but few users reports:
+Overall We have a good experience with this feature but few users reported:

 Bluetooth it Turned on and working properly, But cannot get this new ” nearby sharing” feature to work at all.
 And Some users report The Device is discovered but They cant share files & folders to it, again some others report The files are send slowly while transfer using nearby sharing feature, Windows didnt displaying nearby sharing notifications etc

-If you are also facing any of these problems While using windows 10 nearby sharing feature or Can not connect nearby devices here some solutions you may try to fix the issue.
+If you are also facing any of these problems While using Windows 10 nearby sharing features or Can not connect nearby devices here are some solutions you may try to fix the issue.

-Make sure you are using windows 10 version 1803 or later
+Make sure you are using the latest Windows 10

-First of all, make sure you have turned on nearby Feature from Settings > System > Shared Experiences on both (the PC you’re sharing from and the one you’re sharing to ) devices.
+Also check and, make sure you have turned on nearby Feature from Settings > System > Shared Experiences on both (the PC you’re sharing from and the one you’re sharing too) devices.

 Check PC has Bluetooth version 4.0 and supports Low Energy